svandersloot/ReleaseAudit/README.md

 - `--develop-branch` specify a different develop branch.
 - `--release-branch` specify a different release branch.
+- `--develop-only` process only the develop branch.
+- `--release-only` process only the release branch.
 - `--config` path to configuration JSON.

 The script outputs an Excel report `gitxjira_report_<timestamp>.xlsx` with Jira stories, commit details, and any stories missing from Git.